 The interquartile range (IQR) is the 3rd quartile minus the 1st quartile.
 Low outliers would be values less than 1.5*IQR (Q1-1.5*IQR), and high outliers would be values greater than 1.5*IQR (Q3+1.5*IQR).
 Outliers appear in the box plots as a point symbol.

-After inspecting the global summary of the analysis with the parallel box plots above, you can inspect each cluster's box plots for each variable by switching to Show as multiple box plots in the Chart Properties pane.
+After inspecting the global summary of the analysis with the parallel box plots above, you can inspect each cluster's box plots for each variable by switching to Side-by-side in the Series tab of the Chart Properties pane.
 With this view of the data, it is easy to see which group has the highest and lowest range of values within each variable.
 Box plots will be created for each cluster for each variable so you can see how each cluster's values relate to the other clusters created.
 Hover over each variable's box plot to see the Minimum, Maximum, and Median values for each variable in each cluster.
-In the chart below, for example, you see that Cluster 4 (gold) has the highest values for the MEDIANRENT variable and contains tracts with a range of values from 354 to 813.
+In the chart below, for example, you see that Cluster 4 (goldenrod) has the highest values for the MEDIANRENT variable and contains tracts with a range of values from 354 to 813.

 A bar chart is also created showing the number of features per cluster.
 Selecting each bar will also select that cluster's features in the map, which may be useful for further analysis.